 Classified as suggestive:

 For our violence model, we noticed from client feedback that the classes of knives and guns included instances of these weapons that wouldn’t be considered cause for alarm.
 For example, we would flag the presence of guns during video games and the presence of knives when cooking.
-It’s important to note that companies like Facebook have publicly stated the challenge of differentiating between animated and real guns.
+It’s important to note that companies like Facebook have publicly stated the challenge of differentiating between animated and real guns (View article on TechCrunch).
 In this release, the model now distinguishes between culinary knives and violent knives, and animated guns and real guns, by the introduction of two brand new classes to provide real, actionable alerts on weapons.

 Hive can now distinguish between animated guns and real guns: